 Distinguishing between factors affecting the eating and drinking experience

 It is important to distinguish between factors affecting the eating and drinking experience because the clinical strategies employed to improve symptoms will depend on the exact problem experienced.
-For example, food may still taste the same (i.e. the taste buds are intact) but that taste may no longer be enjoyed (change in food preferences or liking of a particular food).
+For example, food may still taste the same (i.e. taste receptors functioning as expected) but that taste may no longer be enjoyed (change in food preferences or liking of a particular food).
 Regardless of which particular component of flavour is affected during cancer treatment, similar impacts may ensue.
 For example, adverse alterations in taste or touch perception (oral dryness) can both result in reduced food enjoyment and a subsequent change in oral intake, although the recommended management strategies differ.

 All cancer treatment modalities have the potential to influence components of flavour.
-Specific studies have been conducted in radiation therapy, chemotherapy and blood and marrow transplantation, demonstrating various consequences.rr
+Specific studies have been conducted in radiation therapy, chemotherapy and blood and marrow transplantation, demonstrating various consequences.